v3io/parquez/README.md

 # Parquez

-A mechanism for storing fresh/hot data in the NoSQL database and historical data on Parquet while providing a single access for users (via a view) for easier access to real time and historical data
+A mechanism for storing fresh/hot data in the NoSQL database and historical data on Parquet/orc while providing a single access for users (via a view) for easier access to real time and historical data

 The view will be created in Presto based on Hive & V3IO KV Once the user creates the view an automated job is created by the interval given: